AfricasTalkingLtd/africastalking-python/README.md

     - `short_code`: Your premium product shortCode. `REQUIRED`
     - `recipients`: An array of phone numbers. `REQUIRED`
     - `keyword`: Your premium product keyword.
-    - `link_id`: "We forward the `linkId` to your application when a user sends a message to your onDemand service"
+    - `link_id`: We forward the `linkId` to your application when a user sends a message to your onDemand service
-    - `retry_duration_in_hours`: "This specifies the number of hours your subscription message should be retried in case it's not delivered to the subscriber"
+    - `retry_duration_in_hours`: This specifies the number of hours your subscription message should be retried in case it's not delivered to the subscriber

 - `fetch_messages(last_received_id: int = 0)`: Fetch your messages